Maryland Prescription Drug Monitoring Program

 Risk Management Advice

 Legal and Professional Obligations: Familiarize yourself with the PMP in your state and its requirements, if any, for prescribers.
-Licensing boards and professional organizations are good resources for this information.
-[Maryland’s Prescription Drug Monitoring Program is online.
-Click See page 6 of the March MPS News for help on signing up.]
+[Maryland’s Prescription Drug Monitoring Program]

 Inform your patients: Some states, such as Virginia, require that prescribers provide notice to their patients that they will access PMP data.
 You may want to do this even if not required to by the state as part of educating and informing your patients.
 Remember, however, that you do not need patient authorization to access the PMP.
 Moreover, you should not seek patient authorization to access the PMP as doing so may lead patients to believe they can prevent you from reviewing it when they cannot.